 If this contraption delights you, here’s a video to inspire you to make your own!

 This is a beautifully illustrated Fear of the Dark picture book that I have on my Caldecott 2016 prediction list.
-I love how every page has something interesting about it, whether it’s doodle-y page, an interesting layout, or a color scheme.
+I love how every page has something interesting about it, whether it’s a doodle-y page, an interesting layout, or a color scheme.
 The story is how Orion, who is afraid of the dark, meets The Dark.
 They hang out together and have wonderful nighttime adventures.
 It turns out that The Dark is afraid of weird night noises so Orion helps his new friend overcome that fear. [picture book, ages 2 and up]